Protect your Windows computer

 Learn why we recommend this

-While we often think of attacks on our digital security as highly technical, you might be surprised to learn that some human rights defenders have had their information stolen or their accounts compromised when someone looked over their shoulder at their screen, or used a security camera to do so.
-A privacy filter makes it less likely someone doing this will succeed.
-You should be able to find this wherever you find device accessories.
+While we often think of attacks on our digital security as highly technical, you might be surprised to learn that some human rights defenders have had their information stolen or their accounts compromised when someone looked over their shoulder at their screen or used a security camera to do so.
+A privacy filter makes this kind of attack, often called shoulder surfing, less likely to succeed.
+You should be able to find privacy filters in the same shops where you find other accessories for your devices.

 Use a camera cover